 Take a moment to consider that maybe you’ve been doing it wrong the whole time and that’s why Kitty doesn’t like you holding her.

-The rules different from cat to cat, but here are some guiding lines how to pick up a cat:
+The rules differ from cat to cat, but here are some guiding lines on how to pick up a cat:

 - Make sure that the cat is comfortable and in a good mood.